Jao Canlas: 2020–present: Debuting in Alamat, growing recognition

 In 2020, Canlas auditioned for Viva Records' new boy band project.
 The members underwent intensive training for nine months, which encompassed singing, dancing, physical fitness, and personality development.
 Their training also included acting workshops.
 On February 14, 2021, Canlas was among the nine members who debuted as Alamat, with the multilingual song "Kbye", which had lyrics in various Philippine languages.
 A few weeks after "Kbye" was released, Alamat became the second P-pop group to make it on Billboard's Next Big Sound chart after SB19, debuting at number two.
 They were also regarded as the fastest-rising Filipino act on the chart.
 Canlas was given the positions of main dancer and sub-vocalist.

 He walked the runway at BYS Fashion Week 2023 in October, modeling pieces by Antonina.
 In April 2024, he went viral after he started the hashtag "#canceljao" on X. It reportedly shocked his fans, although they quickly realized that Canlas himself created it with humorous, lighthearted intentions, and trended in the Philippines from April 22 to 25.

 In September, he appeared in an episode of Billboard Philippines Volumes, alongside other P-pop idols such as G22's AJ and Kaia's Angela.
 A separate photoshoot and interview with Franz of Vxon accompanied the episode.
 In the interview, the two discussed their identity as Filipinos, with Canlas mentioning his love for his home province and native language, Kapampangan.
 On June 28, 2025, he was one of the hosts for Lov3laban, a Pride Month celebration held in Quezon City, at the University of the Philippines Diliman.

+Canlas portrays Onel Ty, the vice president in the titular school's Supreme Student Government, in the mystery horror series Hell University (2026).

+Canlas is also a contestant on season two of Stars on the Floor, a dance reality competition show.
+On February 11, he competed in the "More Tawa, More Saya, More Love" episode of Family Feud alongside his Stars on the Floor castmates.

+In the first episode of Stars season two, Canlas paired up with Sugar Mercado in a carnival-themed dancehall performance.
+He finished in second place overall with his Dance Duo Partner, actress-singer Chanty.

+In September, Canlas walked the runway at MNL Fashion Week wearing Antonina.